saciestudio/courses-intro-portfolio-analysis/scripts/chapter4_script.md

 # Video 1: Modern portfolio theory of Harry Markowitz

+The example of the Dow Jones Industrial Average stocks shows that there is a lot of variation in the average return and volatility across stocks.
+It also easy to verify that while the average correlation between the stock return is positive

+Do not put all your eggs in one basket.

 A mean-variance efficient investor is thus an investor who ....

 ***